Philadelphia campaign: Capture of Philadelphia

-General Howe landed 15,000 troops in late August at the northern end of the Chesapeake Bay, about 55 miles (90 km) southwest of Philadelphia.
-General Washington positioned 11,000 men between Howe and Philadelphia but was outflanked and driven back at the Battle of Brandywine on September 11, 1777 and suffered over 1,000 casualties, and the British lost about half that number.
+In late August, British Army General Howe landed 15,000 troops at the northern end of the Chesapeake Bay, about 55 miles (90 km) southwest of Philadelphia.
+Continental Army General Washington positioned 11,000 men between Howe and Philadelphia but was outflanked and driven back at the Battle of Brandywine on September 11, 1777.
+The Continental Army suffered over 1,000 casualties, and the British lost about half that number.

-The Continental Congress once again abandoned the city, relocating first to Lancaster, Pennsylvania, and later York, Pennsylvania.
-British and Revolutionary forces maneuvered around each other west of Philadelphia for the next several days, clashing in minor encounters such as the abortive Battle of the Clouds and the so-called "Paoli Massacre."
+The Continental Congress was once again forced to abandon Philadelphia, relocating first to Lancaster, Pennsylvania, and later York, Pennsylvania.
+British and Revolutionary forces maneuvered around each other west of Philadelphia for the next several days, clashing in minor encounters such as the abortive Battle of the Clouds and the so-called "Paoli Massacre".
 On September 26, Howe finally outmaneuvered Washington and marched into Philadelphia unopposed.
 Capture of the rebel capital did not bring the end to the rebellion as the British thought it would.
 In 18th-century warfare, it was normal that the side who captured the opposing force's capital city won the war, but the Revolutionary War would continue for six more years until 1783 because of the rebels' unconventional warfare tactics.

-After capturing Philadelphia, the British garrisoned about 9,000 troops in Germantown, 5 miles (8 km) north of Philadelphia.
-On October 2 the British captured Fort Billingsport, on the Delaware in New Jersey, to clear a line of chevaux de frise obstacles in the river.
+After capturing Philadelphia, the British garrisoned about 9,000 troops in Germantown, five miles (8 km) north of Philadelphia.
+On October 2, the British captured Fort Billingsport, on the Delaware River in New Jersey, to clear a line of chevaux de frise obstacles in the river.
 The idea of placing those obstacles is attributed to Benjamin Franklin, and they were designed by Robert Smith.
 An undefended line had already been taken at Marcus Hook, and a third line was nearer Philadelphia, guarded by Fort Mifflin and Fort Mercer.
 Washington unsuccessfully attacked Germantown on October 4, and then retreated to watch and wait for the British to counterattack.
 Meanwhile, the British needed to open a supply route along the Delaware River to support their occupation of Philadelphia.
-After a prolonged defense of the river by Commodore John Hazelwood and the Continental and Pennsylvania Navies, the British finally secured the river by taking forts Mifflin and Mercer in mid-November (although the latter was not taken until after a humiliating repulse).
+After a prolonged defense of the river by Commodore John Hazelwood and the Continental and Pennsylvania Navies, the British finally secured the river by taking forts Mifflin and Mercer in mid-November, although Mercer was not taken until after a humiliating repulse.
 In early December, Washington successfully repelled a series of probes by General Howe in the Battle of White Marsh.

 Washington's problems at this time were not just with the British.
 In the Conway Cabal, some politicians and officers were unhappy with Washington's performance in the campaign and began secretively discussing Washington's removal.
 Offended by the behind-the-scenes maneuvering, Washington laid the whole matter openly before Continental Congress.
-In response, is supporters rallied behind him, and Washington's leadership was reassured.
+In response, his supporters rallied behind him, and Washington's leadership was reassured.